How Social Media has affected the Music Industry

 Social media has played a massive role in rekindling this tribal group mindset.
 Artists in all industries no longer need to appeal to millions of people to succeed and make their mark.
 Instead, a group of even a few hundred loyal followers can enable the artist in question to pursue their dreams.

 The results of this drastic change are phenomenal.
-Instead of artists having to adhere to certain genre’s or change themselves to appeal to more people, they can remain true to their essence and create whatever they want (well, within reason!).
+Instead of artists having to adhere to certain genre’s or change themselves to appeal to more people, they can remain true to their essence and create whatever they want.

 What’s more, this fundamental change has been aided by platforms such as Patreon, a website where fans can pledge a monthly amount of money to their favourite artists.